mothur/mothur.github.io/_wiki/make.biom.md

 -   1.33.0 - Added the picrust and reftaxonomy parameters.
 -   1.36.0 - Bug Fix: - repeat labels when combining mothur OTU labels
-    with non mothur OTU labels, this can results in a duplicate
+    with non mothur OTU labels, this can results in a duplicate "simple" label.
-    \"simple\" label.
 This causes an incorrect taxonomy to be assigned to the OTU.
 -   1.36.0 - remove paths from filenames to make compliant with qiime parser. -